 Time Tested Resources, Proven Talent

 For clients that need a remote service desk solution, chances are the managed services provider is scalable enough to assign veteran staff to their account.
-So that means support is delivered by proven agents with a track record of relevant Level 1 skills, inherent longevity, and maintain knowledge continuity with emerging technologies (application versions, O/S, latest tools, etc.) as opposed to the leap of faith in bringing on a new hire.
+So that means support is delivered by proven agents with a track record of relevant Level 1 skills, inherent longevity, and maintaining knowledge continuity with emerging technologies (application versions, O/S, latest tools, etc.) as opposed to the leap of faith in bringing on a new hire.
 Even for on-site desktop support roles, MSPs tend to place veterans, because Level 1 agents eventually cross-train with their Level 2 counterparts and pick up those additional skills over time like an IT farm system.

 Training, Retention, Career Development